 4. Essential Tremor

 This is a condition that causes rhythmic shaking in the hands and fingers, typically during movements.
+Essential tremor is often genetic and can worsen with age.
 It’s different from resting tremors and can make finger twitching more pronounced.

 5. Parkinson’s Disease